-I find that nothing articulates virtual as well as the glitch does.
+“I find that nothing articulates virtual as well as the glitch does.
 Like beauty, it commands our attention, and wakes us up.
 We notice being plucked out of immediate reality and sucked into a virtual one.
-As digital noise compromises the materiality of canvas, I invite the viewer into such a waking opportunity.
+As digital noise blurs the boundaries between the tangible and the ephemeral, I invite the viewer into such a mindful opportunity.”,

 Follow djuro.art on Instagram for more reels and stories.